How to Poach an Egg

 5. Set the timer

 It doesn't take long to poach an egg.
-Cook for 2-3 minutes for soft yolks, while 4 minutes means a medium to firm cooked eggs.
+Cook for 2-3 minutes for soft yolks and about 4 minutes for medium to firm yolks.
 For hard cooked eggs, bump the cook time up to 5 minutes.

 6. Dry before serving